 International Baccalaureate (IB)

 Western Washington University grants credit for appropriate higher level International Baccalaureate (IB) subject examinations passed with a score of four (4) or above according to the chart below.
 A student may earn up to 15 credits per exam; subject to the maximum 45 credit policy.
 Not all subject exams earn credit.
-The departments of Art and Modern and Classical Language do not grant credit for IB exams, but may use the exam results for purposes of program placement and/or course waivers.
+The Department of Art does not grant credit for IB exams, but may use the exam results for purposes of program placement and/or course waivers.
 Students who have passed higher level exams in subjects not listed on the chart will need to consult with the Registrar's Office; such exams will be considered on an individual basis to determine eligibility for elective or GUR credit.

 Cambridge International Exams

 WWU will grant 15 credits for approved A-level examinations and 7.5 credits for approved AS-level examinations with passing grades of A-E, subject to the 45 credit maximum.
 Credit will not be granted for both an A-level and an AS-level exam in the same subject area.
 Some exams may also apply to GUR.
 Students should submit official results of the Cambridge International Exams to the Office of Admissions for determination of transfer credit.

 Veterans may receive up to 30 credits for military service as recommended by the American Council of Education (ACE) Guide to the Evaluation of Educational Experiences in the Armed Services and in accordance with University and State policies regarding transfer credits.
 Students may request evaluation of military credit by submitting the Joint Service Transcript (JST) to the Registrar's Office.
 The JST replaces the Coast Guard Institute Transcript, Army ACE Registry Transcript (AARTS), and the Sailor/Marine ACE Registry Transcript (SMART).
 Air Force personnel may submit the Community College of the Air Force transcript.